-All of our races will be managed in accordance with UK Athletics guidelines and Covid protocols.
-Participants must follow the latest UK government COVID-19 guidance in place at the time of the event.
+All of our events will be managed in accordance with the latest Covid protocols.
+Participants must follow the latest UK government Covid-19 guidance in place at the time of the event.
 Please also visit our website for our coronavirus visitor safety guide.

 You can enter online via forestryengland.uk/forest-runner.
-The links to each race are available on the individual event pages on this site.
+The links to each event are available on the individual event pages on this site.